What Business Law services do Ascendia Lawyers provide?

 Further, with a properly drafted subcontractor agreement, certain obligated payments for employees are not required to be paid to the subcontractor.

-However, this requires careful consideration and proper advice from a professional advisor with experience in this area.
+However, this requires careful consideration and proper advice from a professional financial business advisor with experience in this area.

 Australian Taxation Office Supervision and Review >

 Having a valid subcontractor agreement will be one of the first items that the Australian Taxation Office review when undertaking an audit into your payroll tax affairs and or Workcover obligations.